ylonnnn/hyacinth-cpp/README.md

 # Hyacinth

-A Simple Programming Language that is started simply for learning C++ and how programming languages work, whether it is an interpreted, a bytecode interpreted/compiled, or machine code compiled language.
+A Simple Programming Language that is started simply for learning C++ and how various types of programming languages work.